richardluigims/richardluigims/README.md

 ### About me:
 Looking for jobs in IT area! =D <br />
-Interested in C#, Php, Python and C.
+Interested in Java, C#, Php, Python and C.

 <!---